4Jatinyadav/MONTHLY-BUDEGET-EXPENSE-ESTIMATE/README.md

 Enter your overall monthly budget: 20000

 1=Add on Expense

 2=Substract on Expense

 3=Add on Revenue

 4=Subtract on Revenue

 5=End

 4

 Enter the  amount of income to be removed: 500

 Overall remaining budget is:  19500

 1=Add on Expense

 2=Substract on Expense

 3=Add on Revenue

 4=Subtract on Revenue

 5=End

 3

 Enter the amount of additional income: 500

 Overall remaining budget is:  20000

 1=Add on Expense

 2=Substract on Expense

 3=Add on Revenue

 4=Subtract on Revenue

 5=End

 2

-Enter the amount to be subtracted; 500
+Enter the amount to be subtracted: 500

-Enter the frquency of expense subtracted  per month: 2 Overall remaining budget is:  21000
+Enter the frquency of expense subtracted  per month: 2

+Overall remaining budget is:  21000

 1=Add on Expense

 2=Substract on Expense

 3=Add on Revenue

 4=Subtract on Revenue

 5=End

 1

-Enter the expense amount500
+Enter the expense amount:500

-Enter the frquency of expense per month 2
+Enter the frquency of expense per month: 2

 Overall remaining budget is:  19000

 1=Add on Expense

 2=Substract on Expense

 3=Add on Revenue

 4=Subtract on Revenue

 5=End

 Thank you

                                                           YOUR MONTHLY BUDGET ESTIMATE
 Enter your overall monthly budget: 20000
 1=Add on Expense

 2=Substract on Expense

 3=Add on Revenue

 4=Subtract on Revenue

 5=End

 55

 Wrong entry please choose other option

 1=Add on Expense

 2=Substract on Expense

 3=Add on Revenue

 4=Subtract on Revenue

 5=End

 5

 Thank you

 1=Add on Expense

 2=Substract on Expense

 3=Add on Revenue

 4=Subtract on Revenue

 5=End